coda/packs-sdk/docs/samples/full/daylight.md

           type: coda.ValueType.String,
           codaType: coda.ValueHintType.Duration,
         },
-        sunriseUTC: {
+        sunrise: {
-          description: "When the sun will rise (in UTC).",
+          description: "When the sun will rise (in the document's timezone).",
           type: coda.ValueType.String,
           codaType: coda.ValueHintType.Time,
         },
-        sunsetUTC: {
+        sunset: {
-          description: "When the sun will set (in UTC).",
+          description: "When the sun will set (in the document's timezone).",
           type: coda.ValueType.String,
           codaType: coda.ValueHintType.Time,
         },